 The aim of this module is to provide students with the opportunity to explore the concept of leadership within health and social care services.
 Students will develop a range of leadership skills to meet current and future demands of complex health and social care organisations.

 Health and Social Care Practice Project

-This module aims to support further development of knowledge gained in previous study and provides an opportunity for students to use this, along with new knowledge to explore areas of health and social care that would benefit from development.
-This will be a project based on the students’ research of available sources which will be supported by a supervisor, to devise strategies to address an issue in their own area of practice.
+This module aims to support further development of knowledge gained in previous study and provides an opportunity for students to use this, along with new knowledge to explore areas of health and social care that would benefit from development, theory related to the safeguarding of vulnerable adults and children.
+This will be a project based on the students’ research of available sources which will be supported by a supervisor, to devise strategies to address an issue in their own area of practice and children.
 The students’ learning is extended to address practice-related health and social care problems.
 The student will be supported in demonstrating their ability to work both collaboratively and independently in identifying an appropriate area of practice for change and the development of a proposal for action.

 Managing Care Developing Others